pdjr-build/firmware-factory/spudpole/modctl/README.md

 instance addresses and two programme switches (7) allow an address entered on the DIL switch to be saved to module memory.

+### (1) NMEA bus connector
+The module uses an industry standard standard M12 circular industrial connector for NMEA connection.
+Any standard N2K drop cable will allow the module to connect to the host an NMEA bus through the usual T-connector.

+### (2) Status LEDs
-The module has three status LEDs labeled PWR/TX, W0 and W1 which are modulated to provide diagnostic feedback.
+The three status LEDs labeled PWR/TX, W0 and W1 are modulated to provide diagnostic feedback especially relevant to the installer.

 | LED    | Appearance                        | Meaning |
 |:------:|:----------------------------------|:--------|